-This is an undergraduate level course that aims at introducing students the field of bioinformatics - the area concerning the development and application of computational methods to address key problems in biology.
-Upon completion of the course, students are expected to acquire a perspective to design computational solutions to biological problems and hands on skills to implement them.
+This is an undergraduate-level course that aims to introduce students to the field of bioinformatics - the area concerning the development and application of computational methods to address key problems in biology.
+Upon completion of the course, students are expected to acquire a perspective to design computational solutions to biological problems and hands-on skills to implement them.
 The lab sections will complement the lectures by providing hands-on experience and by introducing common tools and resources used.

 Prerequisites: Formal prerequistes are IF100 and MATH 203.
-Because the course takes a quantitative perspective and computational in nature, programming skills are required.
-Basic biology as well as probability and statistics knowledge are expected.
+Because the course takes a computational, and quantitative perspective, programming skills are required.
+Basic biology as well as probability and statistics knowledge are required.
+Students who are interested in the subject are encouraged to register.